roberto-mardeni/vsonline/vs-online/how-to/vscode.md

 ### Self-hosted

 In addition to cloud-hosted environments, you can also "bring your own" self-hosted environments, registering them with VS Online.
-To do so, first (install VS Code and the VS Online extension)[#install] on the environment you'd like to register.
+To do so, first [install VS Code and the VS Online extension](#install) on the environment you'd like to register.
 Then use the **VS Online: Register Local Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

 ## Connect to an environment